 Will a fixed penalty affect a British Citizenship application?

 A fixed penalty notice doesn’t normally result in your British naturalisation application being refused unless you didn’t pay the fixed penalty or there were later criminal proceedings resulting in a conviction.
 If there was a conviction the relevance of the conviction is the sentence received as that is what the Home Office official will take into account when considering your good character.

 British citizenship solicitors do however issue a word of warning and say that if you have had multiple fixed penalty notices over a short period of time the Home Office guidance says this could ‘demonstrate a disregard for the law’ and impact on the good character assessment.

 Can you apply for British Citizenship with a pending prosecution?

 If you are facing a pending criminal prosecution you can still apply for British Citizenship but it is best to take legal advice from a British Citizenship solicitor about the timing and contents of your application.

 The Home Office guidance states that British Citizenship isn’t normally granted if you have a pending prosecution as the decision should be deferred pending the outcome of the prosecution unless your application would have been failed for other reasons.

 How can OTS Solicitors help?

-For advice on any aspect of personal or Business Immigration law call OTS Solicitors on [telephone: telephone] to speak to an experienced British citizenship and immigration solicitor or complete our online enquiry form.
+For advice on any aspect of personal or business immigration law call OTS Solicitors on 0203 959 9123 to speak to an experienced British Citizenship and immigration solicitor or complete our online enquiry form.
 Appointments are available by video conferencing, Skype or by telephone appointment.